Names not numbers

 For a number of years members of our executive teams have taken part in the UK GBC STEP Leadership Programme and the Cambridge Programme for Sustainability Leadership Business Sustainability Programme.
 It is intended that at least two executives from Willmott Dixon will attend each of the programmes each year.

 Health and safety

 We have a target of zero accidents on site and have developed a number of policies, training programmes and communication strategies to get our message across.
 These include campaigns to encourage safer sites, mandatory minimum qualifications for site workers in our supply chain and catchy advertising.
 We regularly review all policies to make sure they are working.

 In 2012, our Health and Safety procedures were audited and monitored by the British Standards Institution and we were awarded the OHSAS 18001 certificate for our occupational health and safety management system.

 We recognise the value of a workforce in which people from differing backgrounds are encouraged to offer fresh ideas experiences and perceptions.
 We are also a founder member of UKCG Equality and Diversity task group and have contributed fully to the work and commitments of this cross-industry group.
 Currently, 18.74% of our employees were female against a 13% industry average.
-Meanwhile, 7% of our employees were from a minority ethnic background versus 5% for the industry as a whole.
+Meanwhile, 6.24% of our employees were from a minority ethnic background versus 5% for the industry as a whole.
 Our long-term aim is to have a workforce that is at least 50% better than the industry average on all key diversity measures.
 Our equality, diversity and inclusion (EDI) charter details how our people are expected to treat each other: fairly and with dignity.